uswds/uswds-site/_posts/2017-06-19-usajobs-case-study.md

 ---

 We’re looking to learn more [from agencies that have used the Standards](/getting-started/showcase/); if you’re interested in talking to us about your experience or have any feedback, feel free to send us an email at [uswebdesignstandards@gsa.gov](mailto:uswebdesignstandards@gsa.gov).
-You can also chat with the team in the new [public Slack channel for the Standards](https://chat.18f.gov/)!
+You can also chat with the team in the new [public Slack channel for the Standards [18f.gov]](https://chat.18f.gov/)!